KirigayaRyuunosuke/2D-animations/README.md

 # TODO
+* Learn how to add gif to github
 * Add operator overload for simplifying notation
 * Change drawLine args from int to class Vector
 * Simplyfy (maybe) cube calculations